-When choosing an electronic logging device in Canada, it is important to remember that an affordable ELD doesn’t mean cheap, but a reliable device for a reasonable price.
-In this article, we touch upon practical and legal aspects related to electronic logbooks and help you find a dependable solution to achieve maximum compliance and efficiency.
+When choosing an electronic logging device, it is important to remember that an affordable ELD doesn’t mean cheap, but a reliable device for a reasonable price.
+In this article, we touch upon practical and legal aspects related to electronic logbooks and help you find an affordable ELD to achieve maximum compliance and efficiency.

 Who Needs an ELD?

-- If a driver operates under a statutory exemption.
+- If a driver operates under any of the short-haul exceptions.

-- If a driver operates a vehicle manufactured before the year 2000.
+- If a driver operates a vehicle with an engine manufactured before the year 2000.

 - If a driver operates the commodity being delivered.